The Bayesian Origin of the Probability Weighting Function in Human Representation of Probabilities: Empirical Validation of the Bayesian Framework

-We analyze data from \cite{zhang2020} and \cite{ZM2012}, where subjects ($N=86$) judge the percentage of dots of a target color in arrays of black and white dots on a gray background.\footnote{A complete description of the tasks and datasets used in this paper is available in Appendix~\ref{app:details-task-datasets}.}
+We analyze data from \cite{ZM2012} and \cite{zhang2020}, where subjects ($N=86$) were asked to judge the percentage of dots of a target color in arrays of black and white dots on a gray background.\footnote{A complete description of the tasks and datasets used in this paper is available in Appendix~\ref{app:details-task-datasets}.}